 John Lennon once said about the early years of rock and roll, “Before Elvis there was nothing”.
-The government of Mexican President Andrés Manuel López Obrador bodes the same.
-For a year and a half, it embraced an enormous latitude, unknown since the 1970’s, for developing its programs and advancing its priorities.
+The government of President López Obrador bodes the same.
+For a year and a half, it embraced an enormous latitude, unknown since the seventies, for developing its programs and advancing its priorities.
 But, as for all presidents worldwide, something unexpected called this to a halt, changing everything thenceforth.
 What was, was; now begins the reality.

-The action of society was not concerted nor organized and, because the isolation (the nodal characteristic of the circumstances) each company, organization, union, family or person made their own decisions.
+The action of the society was not concerted nor organized and, because the isolation, the nodal characteristic of the circumstances, each company, organization, union, family or person made their own decisions.
 A new era that will doubtlessly change the future came into being.

-The preeminent immediate challenge continues to be how to deal with the sudden impoverishment of the majority of Mexicans, the product of the disappearance of jobs and income.
-This comprises the greatest intellectual and practical challenge for government and for society because whatever emerges from this will determine the nature of the recovery that takes place afterwards.
-That is why the various initiatives coming out of society are so relevant -those having to do with financing the stalled economy as well as those in the Mexican Congress that succeeded in stopping yet another attempt at authoritarian control-, though only time will tell whether they were sufficient.
+The preeminent immediate challenge will be to deal with the sudden unemployment of the majority of Mexicans, the product of the disappearance of jobs and diverse earnings, constitutes the greatest intellectual and practical challenge for the government and for society because whatever emerges from these will determine the nature of the recovery that takes place afterwards.
+That is why the various initiatives coming out of society are so relevant -those having to do with financing the stalled economy as well as those in the congress that succeeded in stopping yet another attempt at authoritarian control-, though only time will tell whether they were sufficient.
 Many governments the world over anticipated these impacts, for which they developed assorted responses whose results will be seen by experience, but in this regard the contrast with Mexico’s government is plain: the government not only denied the existence of a crisis, but its actions intensified, deepened and prolonged it, without doing anything to mitigate those effects.
 Pathetic for a government which claims to be concerned for the poor.